explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 ## Most Importantly

-Having dev and prod differ by only parameters in the command is the ultimate in [Dev/Prod parity](https://12factor.net/dev-prod-parity).
+Having dev and prod differ by nothing more than the parameters in the commands executed is the ultimate in [Dev/Prod parity](https://12factor.net/dev-prod-parity).

 At a higher level, I just don’t want to compose services together.
 Why should